 Yes!
 Despite occasional sensationalistic media reports, evidence shows that chiropractic treatments rank among the safest forms of health care ever offered.
 For this reason, chiropractors enjoy some of the lowest malpractice premiums among all physicians.
-Probably the riskiest and most controversial procedure is the rotational neck adjustment, which is still extremely safe: your risk of injuring your vertebral artery and having a stroke after this procedure is approximately 1 in 5.85 million.
-To put this in perspective, you are 585 times more likely to be struck by lightning and 58,500 times more likely to die in a car crash.
-You are more at risk driving to your appointment than you are on the adjusting table!
+Probably the riskiest and most controversial procedure is the rotational neck adjustment, which is still extremely safe: your risk of injuring your vertebral artery and having a stroke after this procedure is somewhere between 1 in 20,000 and 1 and 1,000,000, depending on who you ask.
+It can be difficult to determine whether the adjustment actually caused the stroke or if the stroke just happened to occur coincidentally within a few days of being adjusted.
 That being said, we do not use this method of neck adjustment on everyone.
 By using a drop-table or a special tool that gives a quick impulse, we are able to adjust the neck without any rotation, which brings the risk to essentially zero.

 Is chiropractic for everyone?

 No. Before treating anyone, we perform a thorough history and examination to determine if chiropractic is appropriate.
 Most of the time, the problem is biomechanical and can be helped by chiropractic.
 If we determine that your symptoms are due to a fracture, dislocation, or disease process, we will refer you to the appropriate health care professional.